Buckeye Arizona Real Estate Market Report — July 2026

 Single-campus districts inside the Buckeye planning area: Arlington Elementary School 70.35 (B, Arlington Elementary District) and Palo Verde Elementary School 64.57 (C, Palo Verde Elementary District).
 Charter schools physically located in Buckeye: Sequoia Pathfinder Academy at Verrado Way and I-10, grade C (Edkey, Inc. Sequoia Choice Schools).

 Buckeye Arizona Real Estate school district boundaries cross subdivision lines more than most West Valley cities, so verify the assigned schools by exact address before you make a school-driven move.
 Verrado families fall into Agua Fria UHSD at the high school level even though they sit inside the City of Buckeye, and Festival Ranch families sit inside Wickenburg Unified School District.
-A dedicated full-time agent who specializes in Buckeye Arizona Real Estate will confirm the precise district assignment on every property before you write an offer.
+A dedicated full-time agent will confirm the precise district assignment on every property before you write an offer.

 Source note: All letter grades on this page reflect the official Arizona Department of Education FY25 A-F release (April 15, 2026), the most current state-issued data available.
 Third-party aggregators (Niche, GreatSchools, SchoolGrade) are secondary references only and do not override official ADE grades.

-Buckeye is one of the safer cities in Arizona.
+Buckeye Arizona Real Estate sits in one of the safer cities in Arizona.
 CrimeGrade scores the city an A- and ranks it in the 79th percentile nationally for safety, with an overall crime rate of approximately 15.58 incidents per 1,000 residents.
 SafeWise’s most recent FBI-based analysis ranked Buckeye the 6th-safest city in Arizona overall and the single safest city for property crimes in Maricopa County, with 8.42 property crime incidents per 1,000 residents.
 Violent crime rates ranked among the 10 lowest in the state.

 Buckeye is policed by the Buckeye Police Department, a single primary agency.
 The Buckeye PD headquarters at 21699 W. Yuma Road, Buckeye, AZ 85326, with approximately 103 sworn officers serving the city’s 639-square-mile planning area.
 The Arizona Department of Public Safety provides highway patrol coverage on Interstate 10, State Route 85, and Sun Valley Parkway.
 Maricopa County Sheriff’s Office District 3 covers any unincorporated pockets along the city’s outer planning boundary but is not the primary agency inside Buckeye city limits.
 Buckeye is an incorporated city with single-agency jurisdiction, which is simpler from a buyer-disclosure standpoint than CDP or master-plan cities with overlapping county authority.